 As for the defence, their most convincing witness was Stella’s mother, who painted a picture of her beloved Ernest as an innocent angel who happened to be fond of dressing up.

 The trial was doomed to failure.
-Had Fanny and Stella just been tried for sodomy, the medical evidence would have been enough to convict them and they would have been sentenced to life imprisonment.
+Had Fanny and Stella just been tried for sodomy, the “medical evidence” concocted by doctors would have been enough to convict them and they would have been sentenced to life imprisonment.
 Instead, after less than an hour deliberating, the jury found them to be not guilty – upon which announcement, Stella fainted theatrically.

 The British public was overjoyed, having from the outset been far more sympathetic to Fanny and Stella than the authorities.
 The pair had become celebrities who played up to their image and courted their audience – who, in return, loved them.